 • As your child progresses through life, most college texts, workplace reading materials, and recreational reading materials will not be available in large print.

 If a child with low vision becomes efficient in using standard-print books, with or without optical aids, the transition to college and the world of work will be an easier one.
-If your child’s teacher of students with visual impairments is recommending that he use large-print materials, it’s a good idea to verify that assessments actually indicate that this is the most efficient option for your child.
+If your child’s TVI is recommending that they use large-print materials, it’s a good idea to verify that assessments actually indicate that this is the most efficient option for your child.
 A clinical low vision specialist should also evaluate your child.
 Often well-meaning adults simply assume that a child needs large print, rather than basing their decision on information collected from appropriate assessments.

 Literacy at School for Dual Learners

-How do you know if your child, like Travis, would benefit from learning both print and braille?
+How do you know if your child would benefit from learning both print and braille?

 • Speed: Some children have the visual ability to read print, but their reading speed is very slow.
 For these children, it may be easier to use braille for longer tasks, such as reading a chapter in a book.
 They can still use print for shorter tasks such as doing a page of math problems.